 In any case, more from the Orange County Register, who has an interview with the advertising agency responsible for the campaign:

 John Most proved time and again that he can cut the mustard when it comes to national advertising.
-After all, the former New York ad exec once worked on the famed “Pardon me, would you have any Grey Poupon?” campaign…How to find the hidden potholes on the road to agent productivityA simple step-by-step to help you save time and money READ MORE
+After all, the former New York ad exec once worked on the famed “Pardon me, would you have any Grey Poupon?” campaign…Ready player one: how the new hybrid virtual brokerage can help you competeBrick and mortar brokerages can add virtual capabilities with a hybrid business model READ MORE

 So would the Realtor group call on Most again for its latest $41 million “Buy Now” blitz?
 The answer could have come straight from one of those Grey Poupon commercials: But of course.